mayilmaz/Lego/README.md

+## Data Exploration and Visualization of Lego Dataset

-This is a data exploration and visualization project.
+This repo contains the code for data exploration and visualization using Lego toy bricks dataset.

-It is fundamental and brief right now.
+Further explanations are included in Jupyter notebook.

+### Required Libraries
+- Pandas
+- Matplotlib